 The easiest way to get to Iglesia de Nuestra Señora de los Dolores in La América is via the Medellin Metro.
 And the church is located about 11 blocks from the Santa Lucía metro station on Line B of the Medellín Metro.

-An alternate way to get to the church is via a taxi or Uber.
-Some taxi or Uber drivers in Medellín will know where Iglesia de Nuestra Señora de los Dolores in La América is located.
+An alternate way to get to the church is via a taxi.
+Some taxi drivers in Medellín will know where Iglesia de Nuestra Señora de los Dolores in La América is located.
 If not, give the driver the address of the church below.

 Address: Carrera 84 # 44-87 in La América, Medellín